 This service is for faculty who wish to place course materials on reserve for their students.
 See below for more information about new course reserve policies and processes for Summer Term 2020 in response to moving all courses to remote instruction.

-- Baker-Berry/Paddock Form (DOC)
+- Baker-Berry, Feldberg, Kresge, Paddock, Sherman Form (DOC)

 - Biomedical Libraries Form

 - Media Form (Jones Media Center)* (XLS)

 - Baker-Berry, Kresge, Paddock, and Sherman Library Reserves

 We must have complete citations for all materials being placed on reserve.
 Please fill in all fields.